-The AB 617 CommunityHub is an online dashboard that provides visual summaries of key AB 617 efforts on community air monitoring, direct links to community-specific CAMPs and CERPs, an updated list of CERP strategies, a summary of current incentive investments, updates on enforcement activities in communities, and expected emissions reductions based on the information provided in the CERPs and community-specific annual reports and progress trackers.
+The AB 617 CommunityHub is an online dashboard that provides visual summaries of crucial AB 617 efforts on community air monitoring, direct links to community-specific CAMPs and CERPs, an updated list of CERP strategies, a summary of current incentive investments, updates on enforcement activities in communities, and expected emissions reductions based on the information provided in the CERPs and community-specific annual reports and progress trackers.
 The CommunityHub was launched in March 2021 as a user-friendly tool that provides information on selected communities and can be accessed using a computer, tablet, or a cell-phone.
-In early 2023, CARB staff plan to update the CommunityHub with a focus on enhancing the ability to search and compare existing CERP strategies.
+In 2023, CARB staff plan to update the CommunityHub to enhance the ability to search and compare existing CERP strategies.

-In October of 2022, CARB staff launched the new Community Air Protection Incentives Project Dashboard, a new and easily accessible portal for data and visual summaries of CAP incentives projects across the state (Figure 8).
+In October of 2022, CARB staff launched the Community Air Protection Incentives Project Dashboard, an easily accessible portal for data and visual summaries of CAP incentives projects across the State (Figure 9).
 The CAP Incentives Dashboard provides detailed information on the locations and types of projects supported by CAP Incentives and will be updated twice a year with current project data.
-The web-based tool can be accessed using a computer, tablet, or a mobile device.
+The web-based tool can be accessed using a computer, tablet, or mobile device.

-Figure 8: Screenshot of Community Air Protection Incentives Project Dashboard
+Figure 9: Screenshot of Community Air Protection Incentives Project Dashboard